-All applicants will receive a letter in the mail explaining their status.
+All applicants will receive communication explaining their status.
 The status includes:

-- Accepted applicant placed into a program of their choice. - Waitlisted applicant placed on a waitlist for the program and will remain there until/if a spot becomes available. - As openings occur, the parent/guardian of the applicant on the waiting list will be contacted regarding the vacancy.
+- Accepted applicant placed into a program of their choice. - Conditionally Accepted a spot will be held for students conditionally accepted into programs with openings; if the student does not fulfill the requirements of their conditional acceptance, they may lose their spot in their progam of choice.
+Plans for correcting any credit deficiency should be established by the associate school and communicated with MCCC enrollment staff. - Waitlisted applicant placed on a waitlist for the program and will remain there until/if a spot becomes available. - As openings occur, the parent/guardian of the applicant on the waiting list will be contacted regarding the vacancy.
 The applicant has 48 hours to accept the available opening.
-If they decline the offer, their name will be removed from the waiting list and they must resubmit an application form the following school year and participate in the stated admission procedures. - On Hold / Conditional this option is only available in non-full programs; students can gain admission after credit deficiencies have been corrected.
-The plan for correcting the credit deficiency is established by the associate school and communicated with MCCC enrollment staff. - Ineligible applicants who are not on-track for graduation, exceed the recommended attendance guidelines or did not meet essential technical requirements.
+If they decline the offer, their name will be removed from the waiting list and they must resubmit an application form the following school year and participate in the stated admission procedures. - Ineligible applicants who are not on-track for graduation, exceed the recommended attendance guidelines or did not meet essential technical requirements.